astropy/astropy/docs/coordinates/spectralcoord.rst

 .. warning::

     The |SpectralCoord| class is new in Astropy v4.1 and should be considered experimental at this time.
+Note that we do not fully support cases where the observer and target are moving relativistically relative to each other, so care should be taken in those cases.
 It is possible that there will be API changes in future versions of Astropy based on user feedback.
 If you have specific ideas for how it might be improved, please  let us know on the `astropy-dev mailing list`_ or at http://feedback.astropy.org.

 The |SpectralCoord| class provides an interface for representing and transforming spectral coordinates such as frequencies, wavelengths, and photon